School Counseling Program

 Classroom Guidance Lessons

-I will be teaching lessons throughout the school year.
+We will be teaching lessons throughout the school year.
 Topics & number of lessons varies by grade.

 Second Step curriculum (Units: Skills for Learning, Empathy, Emotion Management, Problem-Solving & Child Protection)